Tai chi: Solo practices

 (solo "forms") are choreographed sets of movements practiced alone or in unison as a group.
-Tai chi is often characterized by slow movements in Taolu practice, and one of the reasons is to develop body awareness.
-Accurate, repeated practice of the solo routine is said to retrain posture, encourage circulation throughout students' bodies, maintain flexibility, and familiarize students with the martial sequences implied by the forms.
-Usually performed standing, solo forms have also been adapted for seated practice.
+Tai chi is often characterized by slow movements in Taolu practice, and one of the reasons is to develop bodily awareness.
+Repeated and correct practice of the solo routine is said to retrain posture to align ones centre of gravity which is harmonised with the rising of the head to produce a central equilibrium and the movements of the forms through asymmetries in balance.
+This awareness and healthy exercise encourages controlled breathing, flexibility, strength, stamina, balance and coordination.
+Practice familiarizes students with the martial sequences implied by the forms to develop 'spontaneity' in application from muscle memory.
+Usually performed standing, solo forms have sometimes been adapted for seated practice.